AurelieGIRAUD/Data_Science_Projects/README.md

 ## My-Medium-Blogs
 All of my medium blogs with friend links attached.
 This gives everyone free access to my stories without a Medium subscription and have already read all the complimentary stories for the month.

-✅ For more such blogs, feel free to visit my medium profile https://medium.com/@abhinav.sagar.

 1. [Ready to start your new job as Data Scientist?
 First, you need this…](https://medium.com/analytics-vidhya/starter-kit-for-data-scientist-80102fdaff65?sk=55438bd50099613bf0f5b021687d366a).